Shabbat & Services

 Kesher

-Contact: Contact Emily Block for more information or to get involved at emb399@cornell.edu
+Contact: Contact Rabbinic Intern Alexina to get involved aha781@huc.edu

 Kedma

-Who: The Orthodox Minyan, Kedma, meets every Shabbat for a traditional Kabbalat Shabbat and Shacharit minyan with a mechitza.
+Who: The Orthodox Minyan, Kedma, meets daily, including Shabbat, for traditional services with a mechitza.
 Students, professors, and community members all participate in the services and gather together after Saturday morning services for a Kiddush reception.
 Please reach out to our contacts below for more information.

-Contact: To get involved or for specific questions about services, please email Rabbi Ari Weiss or Service Coordinator Ethan Oliner.
+Contact: To get involved or for specific questions about services, please email Rabbi Ari Weiss.

 Ithaca Eruv